tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         return topo
 ```

-for example, we can do a topological sort of a very simple expression graph,
+To get a feel for how this works, we can do a topological sort of a very simple
-`1+2`.
+expression graph, `1+2`.

 ```console?lang=python&prompt=>>>,...
 >>> from micrograd.engine import Value